-A celebration of Catholic education will be held all week at schools throughout the country, and at the St. Augustine of Canterbury School in Kendall Park.
+A celebration of Catholic education will be held all week at schools throughout the country, and at the in Kendall Park.
 There are 132,656 private and public schools in the U.S., with 6,980 Catholic elementary or secondary schools, according to the Department of Education.

 Schools typically celebrate Catholic Schools Week with open houses, Masses, and a variety of activities for students, families, parishioners and the community.
 The theme for Catholic Schools Week this year is “Catholic Schools: Faith.
 Academics.
 Service.”

 The opening day ceremony at St. Augustine begins today at 8:15 a.m.
 The school will host Reading and Writing Rap Day, with the entire school joining in.
 Two teachers will be guest celebrities: 25 cent and Lil” Scam (based on popular rappers), while the students will be dressed as rappers, with jerseys, caps and glasses

 On Wednesday, which is National Digital Day, students will be creating their own stories in a collaborative effort using a Web 2 tool called Story Bird.
 The stories will be shared in a special celebration on Friday.
 Parents will be able to purchase the books (paper or hard cover) while enjoying the presentations on the large projection screen in the gym on Friday.

 A school liturgy will be celebrated at 10:15 a.m.
 Thursday for vocations, including Brother Robert Sheeley, who will celebrate 60 years as a Brother of the Sacred Heart and 80 years of life.
 The Religious Teachers Filippini Sisters will also renew their promises.